Bhutanitis ludlowi: Biology

 The 2011 expedition also revealed considerable biological information about B. ludlowi (Choden, 2011).
 Its host plant is Aristolochia griffithi, which is also utilised as a host plant by other Bhutanitis taxa.
 Bhutanitis ludlowi eggs are smaller than in other Bhutanitis and are laid on top of each other in a stacked pile arrangement.
 Video footage of live adults (external links 3 and 4) show that their flight is rapid with a deep wingbeat and frequent gliding.
 The forewings provide all propulsion, while the hindwings are unpowered during normal flight and trail behind the butterfly.
 Unlike many swallowtail butterflies, B. ludlowi does not continuously flutter its wings while feeding.
 Viburnum cylindricum flowers were the most commonly used adult food source.

 In 2012, a photograph was taken of a live specimen of B. ludlowi in or adjacent to the Eaglenest Wildlife Sanctuary, Arunachal Pradesh (Padmanabhan, 2012).
 This record comes from an area where Bhutanitis lidderdalii lidderdalii also occurs, suggesting these taxa are sympatric, or at least nearly so (based on data from photographs of B. lidderdalii shown on the Indian Foundation for Butterflies, Butterflies of India website).

+The first pilot project for the conservation of Bhutanitis ludlowi in India was started in July 2023 by a research team from Nature Mates - Nature Club, Kolkata.
+The team, led by Ms Sarika Baidya and funded by the Conservation Leadership Programme, is working with the local community and forest department of Arunachal Pradesh for population monitoring and awareness generation for B. ludlowi in India.

 As so few specimens are known, B. ludlowi is rarely illustrated.
 It is similar in appearance to the allied B. lidderdalii but has broader wings with the transverse bands grey instead of white (Chou, 2000).
 The distribution of both B. ludlowi and B. lidderdalii may overlap in Bhutan and Yunnan, China (Chou 2000), although it is unknown whether they co-occur in the same habitat.